 In thousands of young adult novels, kid detectives have helped solve mysteries and crimes, large and small.
 Outside those fictional worlds, however, it’s far less common for children to directly contribute to solving cases.

 What is it like, from a child’s perspective, to help solve a mystery?
-A&E Real Crime spoke with two young people who helped law enforcement close cases within the past year to find that out.
+A&E True Crime spoke with two young people who helped law enforcement close cases within the past year to find that out.
 Here are their stories.

 Logan Hultman and Friends, California